IT Relocation Checklist

 Think about what you’re leaving behind.

-Let’s assume you’ve found the perfect space and you’re looking forward to leaving the past behind there are a few things that might trip you up.
+Let’s assume you’ve found the perfect space and your looking forward to leaving the past behind there are a few things that might trip you up.

 Are you out of contract with your Internet supplier, for anything other than the most basic of connections you’re going to be in contract, some suppliers will have you tied in for three of five years.
 It’s often not cheap to cancel or move your connection so you need to know where you’re up to.
 If you have a leased line with a couple of years left on the contract you could be in for an early termination charge of several thousand pounds.